 Q: Why do you think some websites are missing the mark?

 Josh: I think a big issue is not conducting any type of user testing.
 Feedback is so important in graphic design and web development.
-If you’re designing a website, whether it’s for a client or for your own company, you have to get constructive feedback from other designers before you launch.
+If you’re designing a website, whether it’s for a client or for yourself, you have to get constructive feedback from other designers before you launch.

 Does it hurt when someone doesn’t like your initial idea, of course it does!
 But can someone help you view a webpage or graphic from a different perspective and improve it, absolutely!